A team of dedicated medical professionals is carefully transporting a man on a stretcher

 Negligence is the failure of a person to exercise “reasonable care” in their relationship with others.
 Accordingly, negligence is measured against what a reasonable person would have done under the same or similar circumstances.

-Causing a collision by rear-ending the vehicle is almost always attributable to the negligent driver.
-In negligence cases, the person bringing the lawsuit called the plaintiff, who must prove that the defendant was careless and that this carelessness (negligence) was the proximate cause of the injury to the plaintiff.
+In negligence cases, the plaintiff must prove that the defendant was careless and that this carelessness was the proximate and factual cause of the plaintiff’s injury.

 Burden of Proof